Hmong Funeral Service Rituals

-The Hmong have a faith and culture that centers around animalistic beliefs.
+The Hmong have faith and culture that centers around animistic beliefs.
 They believe that after death a person’s soul reincarnates as a different form.
 Generally speaking, the Hmong funeral is seen as a time to mourn, grieve, remember the deceased, and to talk, visit, and even laugh together.
-In funeral home rooms where visitation is not going on, mourners may gather to play games, sleep, eat, and play music.
+In the funeral home, rooms where visitation is not going on, mourners may gather to play games, sleep, eat, and play music.
 Relatives often keep watch at the funeral home night and day.

 Originally, Hmong funeral services lasted for 7 days.
 However, today they typically last 3 or 4 days.
 The body is embalmed so that weekend services can begin on Friday morning.
 Services last continually, 24 hours a day until Monday.
-Then on Monday the body is finally buried.
+Then on Monday, the body is buried.

 During the 2-3 days of services, someone plays a qeej, a flute-like instrument made of bamboo, to help guide the deceased person’s spirit back to its ancestral home.
 The entire group of mourners helps make fake gold money boats for the deceased.
 These boats are made to sail along with the deceased to provide wealth for the spiritual journey.

 The Hmong believe that the sacrificed animals will lead the deceased on their next journey.
 Hmong mourners set up continuous feasts for family and guests.
 Traditionally, cows and chickens were sacrificed as part of the funeral ritual and served to the guests of the funeral.
 In Western funeral practices, ritual sacrifices do not take place at the site of the funeral services.
 It is appreciated and appropriate to prepare food for the family.